What is an Unmarried Partner visa?

 - The applicant must not be the subject of a deportation order

-- The applicant’s exclusion from the UK must not be conducive to the public good (for example, because he/she has been convicted of an offence for which he/she has been sentenced to a period of imprisonment or because their conduct, character or associations make it undesirable to grant them entry clearance)
+- The exclusion of the applicant from the UK is conducive to the public good (for example, because he/she has been convicted of an offence for which he/she has been sentenced to a period of imprisonment or because their conduct, character or associations make it undesirable to grant them entry clearance)

 - The applicant must not have submitted false information, representations or documents in relation to the application or have failed to disclose material facts in relation to the application

 - Within the period of 12 months prior to the date on which the application is submitted, the applicant must not have been convicted of or admitted an offence for which he/she has received a non-custodial sentence or other out of court disposal that is recorded on their criminal record

 - The applicant must not have failed to pay litigation costs awarded to the Home Office or have failed to pay charges in accordance with the relevant NHS regulations

 Exemption from the £18,600 financial requirement:

 If your British citizen or settled partner is in receipt of one of the following benefits, then you do not need to satisfy the £18,600 financial requirement:

 - Attendance allowance